Role: on-site visual designer

 As a quick overview, let’s look at how the AWS homepage changed.

-Below is a side-by-side comparison of the aws.amazon.com homepage (left is 2015 and right is 2016).
+Here is a side-by-side comparison of the aws.amazon.com homepage (top is 2015 and bottom is 2016).
 The hero backgrounds (orange) were reworked to be much bolder with color gradient meshes, and much more minimized graphic language.
 The editorial illustrations (4 graphic boxes below hero-nav) are a much quicker read while still keeping some playfulness in the visual language.

 This is another feature offered by AWS at aws.amazon.com/getting-started/ that I worked directly with the Digital Marketing Manager Song-I Yang on branding for prospective customers to show how easy it is to get started on AWS.